Enapter/marketplace/relays/README.md

 # Relays

 Relays are electrical switches that are used to control the flow of electricity in a circuit.
 They are used in a wide range of applications, including automotive systems, industrial processes, and home appliances.
-Relays are available in a variety of sizes and configurations to meet the specific switching needs of different applications.
-Some of the key factors to consider when choosing a relay include switching capacity, contact rating, operating temperature range, and mounting style.
-Relays are an essential component of many electrical systems and are used to control and direct the flow of electricity for a variety of purposes.
+Enapter Blueprints helps to control relays from different manufacturers.